FLOCK4H/NeoDucky/README.md

 NeoDucky is a highly compact, efficient, and multiplatform BadUSB/RubberDucky device powered by Adafruit NeoKey Trinkey.

-Not equipped with any SD Card reader on purpose - to make stealing activities harder.

 ## What NeoDucky can do?
 <details>
   <summary>Click to expand</summary>